A group of young people in lab coats

 The submitted proposals will usually include:

-• A specification of the types/sources of funding (e.g. UKRI, DFG, Horizon Europe…) you intend to apply for as a follow up from this meeting.
+• a specification of the types/sources of funding (e.g. UKRI, ANR international funding, Horizon Europe…) you intend to apply for as a follow up from this meeting.

 All submitted proposals are evaluated for their scientific quality and relevance.